bruceharrison1984/bcrypt-edge/README.md

 - All `async` methods have been removed.
 These don't work in a Web Worker environment, so they were removed.
 - Tests are run against the Cloudflare `crypto` compatibility layer via Miniflare

+Care was taken to disturb as little as possible with the initial implementation.
+Essentially I added type information, removed `async` methods, and made sure it could run against the Cloudflare Worker runtime.